Looking for a one-on-one Harvest vs Toggl comparison?

 - Assign labor costs by team members and compare your payroll to your billables.

-You can then use this data to monitor the projects or clients that are profitable for your organization.
+You can then use this data to monitor profitable projects or clients for your organization.

 Additionally, Toggl Track offers a blank invoice template.